samboy/MaraDNS/deadwood-github/tools/coLunacyDNS/README.md

   random numbers.
 Note that the timestamps are in an unusual format (256 ticks per second; different epoch).

-To do:
+In progress:

 * Call the Lua code in a way which allows a DNS name to be solved, and have the solution be available to the Lua code.
+(Progress: The called function is now a co-routine; I have a way of protecting the co-routine "threads" from the garbage collector; and we have most of the scaffolding needed to have the code call other DNS servers)

 Note that this is under construction; its API and interface is subject to change.